 When I was in late elementary school, I sinned against my childhood friend, one of three close friends I had at the time.
-His father and my father were deans of the university in my hometown, but of different faculties.
-I had overheard a conversation my father had and the topic was his father.
+His father and mine were deans of the university in my hometown but of different faculties.
+I had overheard a conversation my father had about his father.
 My father expressed some dissatisfaction.
-Yet, in my next conversation with my friend, dissatisfaction was converted to “hate”.
-The relationship between my friend and I never recovered, and to this day, I don’t know what has become of him.
-Something was incongruent with me, but also, with my inner circle.
+Yet, in conversation with my friend, dissatisfaction was converted to “hate.”
+The relationship between my friend and I never recovered; to this day, I don’t know what has become of him.
+Something in me was incongruent, but also with my inner circle.

 How many people who have been part of your inner circle have become enemies?
 Or… how many enemies do you count as part of your inner circle?

 Most of us have primarily like-minded people in our inner circle.
-Either they come from the same culture, or we happen to connect with them because we have common interests, or common explicit perspectives about public issues.
-A very small minority of us include people who are more than merely supportive of us.
+Either they come from the same culture, or we happen to connect with them because we have common interests or common explicit perspectives about public issues.
+Very few of us include people who are more than merely supportive of us.
 Our inner circle is our group of significant others, who by being significant, have made substantial contributions to who we are as individuals.
 Think of your closest friends and family members.
 But to count those who conflict with us among them?
 Jesus commanded us to love our enemies – and Jesus had Judas Iscariot among his group of significant others.

-Our significant others form a kind of communal space through which we find our own identity.
+Our significant others form the closest circle of communal space through which we find our own identity.
 To be true to ourselves – to be authentic – requires that such a communal space provides us a repertoire of skills that includes a culture of forgiveness.
 If we are not able to enter into a relationship of forgiveness, then we will have no people who can refine us.
-These people are important, because they don’t just act as an audience to our whims or to our false self-perceptions; they check us.
+These people are important because they don’t just act as an audience to our whims or to our false self-perceptions; they check us.

 But this can lead to conflict, and frequently, to a type of conflict in which the only way to save the relationship would be to enter into the process of forgiveness.
 It is one of the biggest sources of incongruence in our lives.